Locate a grave MUSEUM OF THE FALLEN

 Phoenicia

-Conquest The seafaring traders who gave the world its alphabet, conquered city by city until no Phoenicia remained.
+Conquest The seafaring traders of Tyre and Sidon who gave the world its alphabet, conquered city by city until Alexander the Great's siege of Tyre in 332 BCE left no Phoenicia behind.

 332 BCE b.
 1500 BCE · 1,168 years